MARGIN: Uncovering Deep Neural Networks using Graph Signal Analysis

 We proposed a generic framework called MARGIN that is able to provide explanations to popular interpretability tasks in machine learning.
 These range from identifying prototypical samples in a dataset that might be most helpful for training, to explaining salient regions in an image for classification.
 In this regard, MARGIN exploits ideas rooted in graph signal processing to identify the most influential nodes in a graph, which are nodes that maximally affect the graph function.
 While the framework is extremely simple, it is highly general in that it allows a practitioner to include rich semantic information easily in three crucial ways -- defining the domain (intra-sample vs inter-sample), edges (pre-defined/native/model latent space), and finally a function defined at each node.
-The graph based analysis easily scales to very sparse graphs with tens of thousands of nodes, and opens up several opportunities to study problems in interpretable machine learning.
+The case studies in this paper have focused on use cases that are most commonly encountered in the real world.